Cessna T-37 Tweet: Further development and concept aircraft

 A dedicated attack variant of the T-37, referred to as the A-37 Dragonfly, was developed during the 1960s.
 This was largely in response to the Vietnam War, for which the USAF came to recognize the need for dedicated counter-insurgency aircraft (COIN) aircraft to engage with the ground forces of North Vietnam.
-Being derived from the T-37, the USAF had determined that an prospective COIN model would need to be able to carry a far greater payload, have more endurance, and possess better short-field performance.
+Being derived from the T-37, the USAF had determined that a prospective COIN model would need to be able to carry a far greater payload, have more endurance, and possess better short-field performance.
 Specific alterations made included the adoption of strengthened wings, the use of larger wingtip fuel tanks of 360 L capacity, additional avionics suitable for battlefield communications, navigation, and targeting, toughened landing gear that were suitable for rough-field operation, and the fitting of a General Electric-supplied GAU-2B/A 7.62 mm "Minigun" Gatling-style machine gun capable of a rate of fire of 3,000 rounds/minute and 1,500 rounds of ammunition that was installed in the aircraft's nose along with an accompanying gunsight and gun camera.
 Three stores pylons were installed on each wing that were compatible with various munitions.
 This A-37 would not only be used in frontline combat in Vietnam, but was also exported to various other air forces, including several South American nations.

 Cessna proposed a number of innovative variants of the T-37 that never went into production.
 In 1959, Cessna built a prototype of a light jet transport version of the T-37, designated the Cessna Model 407, which was stretched 2 ft to accommodate a four-place pressurized cockpit with an automobile-type configuration.
 Only a wooden mockup of the Model 407 was constructed.
 The project was cancelled due to insufficient customer interest.

 The company also proposed a similar four-place military light transport, the Model 405, with a large clamshell canopy, but it was never built.

 In response to a United States Navy "Tandem Navy Trainer" (TNT) requirement, Cessna proposed a T-37 with a modified fuselage featuring a tandem cockpit.
 The Navy selected the North American T-2 Buckeye, instead.

 Cessna proposed various other trainer derivatives for the US Navy and USAF, including a vertical takeoff version based on the TNT configuration and incorporating lift-jet pods in the wings, but none of them reached the prototype stage.